Members like Jake Stangel demonstrate the difference that all of us can make in other San Franciscans’ lives.

 I think the most exciting part was just seeing a community of people who bike of all stripes activate and contribute whatever they could towards this cause.
 It was also awesome to have five shops throughout the city generously offer to take in parts and commit a portion of resources and shop space to collecting and holding parts over the week.
 As the parts pick-up day approached, shops were emailing me, saying, “uhhhh I think you need to bring a cargo van, we have boxes upon boxes of parts that people have brought in.”

 A huge thanks to Jake, American Cyclery, Box Dog Bikes, City + County, Huckleberry Bicycles, Rapha San Francisco,and everyone who donated their parts!
-If you would like to donate to our Community Bike Builds, please drop off parts at Shift Indoor Cycling Studio this October or contact firstname.lastname@example.org with questions.
+If you would like to donate to our Bike It Forward program, please drop off parts at Shift Indoor Cycling Studio this October or contact firstname.lastname@example.org with questions.